sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 You took a deep breath, and shuffled away from Jevil slightly to give yourself some room.
 "I understand.
 I'll try to answer to the best of my ability."

-"Good kid.
+"Good kid."
+Her gaze turned to the imp next to you.
+"Jevil.
+I'll need to ask you to leave the room for a while."

+"What?!
+No way, no way!"
+Jevil stood, glaring.
+"You'll only attack her again!"

+"*Jevil*.
+I give my word that I won't harm her.
+This just needs to be a private conversation.
+For *her* safety."

+"You would accuse me of--?!"

+"**Jevil.**" You called out to him.
+"I'm okay.
+I don't think they *actually* think you're abusing me or whatever.
+I think they want to be sure that I can speak my truth without worrying that I'll filter myself for the sake of keeping you happy."
+You reached over and squeezed his hand.
+"If it would make you better, whatever you did to keep track of my health, do that while you're out three.
+I promise I'll be fine."

+Jevil, for his part did seem conflicted, but eventually relented.
+He stood slowly.
+"I... will be but a call away, away."

+You shared a nod with him, and he filtered out of the room.

+The other girls in the room released a tense breath.
+Undyne stared at the exit where Jevil had left. "...I wasn't sure he was gonna listen to you for a moment there.
+Okay.
+You good?
+I got a bit to get through."

+You nodded, turning to face her again.
+"I'm ready."

+"Okay!
 Question one: Why didn't you fight back?
 Even with... whatever the hell that resolve thing was.
 I made it fairly clear that I would *kill* you.
 So... why?"

 You figured you would have been asked about that.
 "So....about the 'resolve' thing.
-I actually have no clue what that was. ...Like okay, I didn't want to die, but--"
+I need to get out there and tell you that I actually have no clue what that was. ...Like okay, I didn't want to die, but, more than that..."

-"I believe," chimed in Jevil, "that may be a side effect of my magic."
+You thought on it for a moment, though, and a thought came to mind.
+"I have... a theory though.
+Before we arrived here, before the events that made us have to leave, I was... trapped, in his body.'
+You jerked a thumb over at where Jevil had exited.
+"His magic is... raw, powerful, reality-bending.
+I never got the chance to really learn how to harness it outside of like, basic spells."

+"And the teleporting," prompted Undyne.

+"Mmm.
+The only other time I was able to do something quite as powerful was... when I found out he got my human body killed.
+I don't *think* it's actually like, strong emotions or trauma triggers this stuff, but...
+I guess if Jevil is powering my body, that same chaos magic still sorta... resides in me, even when filtered through my soul."

+"And how much control does he have over you, like this?"
+Undyne leaned back, crossing her arms.
+"I mean, you experienced the same stuff he did, right?
+What's to say you're not just as mad as he is?"

 ----